 - Information on how to go about beginning to make a claim for compensation for pharmacy error.

 - What no win no fee means, and why it could be wise to make a claim with a no win no fee solicitor.

-After reading through all the information provided in the guide, we also give you our contact details should you wish to benefit from expert advice or have any pertinent questions you need answering, such as can you sue a pharmacy for giving you the wrong prescription, or how much compensation for wrong medication could you be looking at receiving.
-We would be very happy to talk over your claim in more details to see how we could help you make a claim for compensation, and we could also provide a quality personal injury solicitor, or just give actionable advice that could help you.
+After reading through all the information provided in the prescription error claims guide, we also give you our contact details should you wish to benefit from expert advice or have any pertinent questions you need answering, such as can you sue a pharmacy for giving you the wrong prescription, or how much compensation for wrong medication could you be looking at receiving.
+We would be very happy to talk over your claim in more detail to see how we could help you make a claim for compensation, and we could also provide a quality personal injury solicitor or give actionable advice that could help you.

-We have also put together some other information from trusted sites, such as the CQC, should you wish to do some additional reading after this pharmacy negligence claims guide, and we have also provided links to some of our other medical negligence pages that might be of some use.
+In addition, we’ve put together some other information from trusted sites, such as the CQC, should you wish to do some additional reading after this pharmacy negligence claims guide.
+We have also provided links to some of our other medical negligence pages that might be of some use.
 If you still have questions about pharmacy compensation claims by the end of this article, please don’t hesitate to contact us.

 Essentially, as pharmacist negligence is the same in a basic sense as a medical negligence claim, your physical and mental health will be assessed by an independent medical professional, and your condition will be noted down in a report.
 The report should detail the effects that the medication error has had on you and how long it might take you to recover if you have not already recovered.